-You may haul things or do work in Los Angeles, San Diego or San Francisco; all over California; across state lines or long distances.
+You may haul things or do work in Los Angeles, San Diego or San Francisco in California, across state lines or long distances.
 Maybe you’re a new trucker or experienced professional.
 Perhaps you lease your truck or own a large fleet of them.
 Maybe you haul refrigerated foods, clothing or heavy equipment.
 Or run a cement mixer or dump truck.

 No matter the case, if you depend on a truck or trucks to conduct business, you will likely need commercial truck insurance if your operation is based in California.

 Finding the right commercial truck coverage in California can be challenging.
 In this article, we’ll cover:

 - The 6 best commercial truck insurance companies in California

 - What is commercial truck insurance?

 - Do I need commercial truck insurance in California?

 - What coverages are required for interstate truckers?

 - What types of trucks are covered by commercial truck insurance in California?

 - What kind of coverage is needed for a pickup truck?